Plant Invaders: Non-Native Invasive Plants in the United States

 English Ivy everywhereJapanese Climbing Fern in a tree

 English Ivy (Hedera helix) is often referred to as English Kudzu.
 This evergreen vine will climb and cover anything in its path.
 Because it tolerates almost total shade, it can destroy a forest quickly.
-Japanese Climbing Fern (Lygodium japonicum) is so invasive in Florida and South Georgia, that it can outrun Kudzu!
+Japanese Climbing Fern (Lygodium japonicum) is so invasive in Florida and South Georgia that it can outrun Kudzu!

 Japanese Honeysuckle choking treesPrincess Tree crowding out natives